Characterizations of Bounded Ricci Curvature on Smooth and NonSmooth Spaces: Introduction to Part I: The Smooth Bounded Ricci Case

 is equivalent to the smooth metric measure space being Ricci flat, that is, we will show that (\ref{e:ricciflat_gradient}) holds if and only if $\Ric+\nabla^2f=0$.
 More generally, we will see in Theorem \ref{t:smooth_bounded_ricci} that $|\Ric+\nabla^2 f|\leq \kappa$ if and only if

-In Section \ref{ss:r1_r2} we see how when we apply the above estimate to the simplest function on path space, namely a cylinder function $F(\gamma)\equiv u(\gamma(t))$ where $u$ is a smooth function on $M$ and $t>0$ is fixed, then we recover (\ref{e:BE_gradient}).
+In Section \ref{ss:r1_r2} we see how to apply the above estimate to the simplest function on path space, namely a cylinder function $F(\gamma)\equiv u(\gamma(t))$ where $u$ is a smooth function on $M$ and $t>0$ is fixed, to recover (\ref{e:BE_gradient}).

 It will also be useful to consider a quadratic version of the (\ref{e:ricci_gradient}).
 In this case we have, again recorded in Theorem \ref{t:smooth_bounded_ricci}, that the Ricci curvature bound $|\Ric+\nabla^2 f|\leq \kappa$ holds if and only if for every $\cF^T$ measurable function $F$ on $P(M)$ we have the estimate